Plastic surgery

 Tissue engineering in plastic surgery

 Tissue engineering is a rapidly developing field in the medical world.
-Today still often in lab or experimental setting.
+Today still often in the lab or experimental settings.
 Nevertheless, some in vitro techniques can be very valuable.
 One of these techniques is to support the fat graft with a matrix to promote survival.

 Isolation of autologous endothelial cells for tissue engineering